input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/usage-tutorial/verify-credential.md

   val batchData = BatchData(issuedOn = batchBlockInfo, revokedOn = None)
 ```

-## Verify the credential
+## Verifying the Credential

-Taking the data from the previous steps, we can verify the credential.
-As you see, no errors are returned, which means that the credential is valid:
+Taking the data from the previous steps, we can now verify the credential.
+The code returns no errors, so the credential is valid:

 ```scala mdoc
   PrismCredentialVerification